 Fred continued to develop into a well-rounded midfielder who has been on the radar of a Europe’s top teams for many years.

 After five eventful, but successful, seasons, he bid farewell to Shakhtar to join United having scored 14 goals in 156 games and won 10 major trophies – three Ukrainian Premier League titles, three Ukrainian Cups and four Ukrainian Super Cups – as well as gaining valuable European experience in both the Champions League and Europa League.

-An excellent dribbler and gifted passer with both feet, who is calm on the ball under pressure, Fred has all the attributes desired in a modern central midfielder and will help to fill the void left by Michael Carrick, who hung up his boots at the end of 2017/18 to join Mourinho’s coaching staff.
+An excellent dribbler and gifted passer with both feet, who is calm on the ball under pressure, Fred has all the attributes desired in a modern central midfielder and will help to fill the void left by Michael Carrick, who hung up his boots at the end of 2017/18 to join United’s coaching staff.

 After featuring as a second-half substitute in Brazil’s 2-0 friendly win over Croatia at Anfield at the start of June, Fred travelled to Russia as part of their 2018 World Cup squad.
 However, he failed to feature for the five-time World champions and subsequently returned earlier that planned to United and was fit to start our first game of the 2018/19 season against Leicester City.